 Getting a Low Interest Rate

-When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate for a determined period for your application process.
-This saves you from working through your whole application process and discovering at the end that the interest rate has gotten higher.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate for a determined period while you work on the application process.
+This saves you from working through your whole application process and learning at the end that the interest rate has gotten higher.

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer ones usually costing more.
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones generally costing more.
 You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter span of time

-There are more ways to get a good rate, in addition to agreeing to a shorter rate lock period.
-The larger down payment you pay, the smaller your interest rate will be, as you will be entering the loan with more equity.
-You may choose to pay points to improve your interest rate for the loan term, meaning you pay more up front.
-To a lot of people, this makes financial sense..
+There are more ways to get a better rate, besides agreeing to a shorter rate lock period.
+The bigger down payment you can pay, the lower the interest rate will be, because you will have more equity from the start.
+You can pay points to bring down your interest rate for the loan term, meaning you pay more initially.
+To many people, this makes sense and is a good deal..

 Do you have a question regarding a mortgage program?